PMBOK vs CMMI

 What It Is

 PMBOK® Guide – Project Management Body of Knowledge, a global standard by PMI for project management practices.
 It provides principles, performance domains, and processes for delivering value through projects.
-Eighth Edition emphasizes tailoring, value delivery, and hybrid approaches.
+The Seventh Edition emphasizes tailoring, value delivery, and hybrid approaches.

 Key Components

-- Six core principles (value focus, stewardship, adaptability) and seven performance domains (governance, stakeholders, team, etc.).
+- 12 core principles (value focus, stewardship, adaptability) and 8 performance domains (stakeholders, team, delivery, etc.).

 - Legacy: five process groups, ten knowledge areas.